 Second, a portrait lighting pattern is not the same as a lighting recipe or setup.
 We’re not talking about cross-lighting, silhouettes or any of that stuff.

 We’re also not discussing lighting ratios.
 That’s a topic for another time.
 For now, we’re talking about the placement of shadows and why you want to use some of these portrait lighting patterns.

 Portrait lighting defines the human face.
 This may be a game of inches to control the direction and depth of those shadows.
 While I can give you some starting points to place your lights, you’re going to find that you need to observe the shadows that result and then make adjustments.

 Big moves may cause big problems.
 You’ll get your best results when you just pick a place to start and then make subtle moves.
-That could mean moving your light or directing your subject to raise her chin or move his face slightly to the left.
+That could mean moving your light, directing your subject to raise her chin, or moving his face slightly to the left.